nicoribeiro/java_efactura_uy/README.md

 #### Database

-You must create a blank database with a user and a password with complete privileges over that database
+You must create a blank database with a user and a password with complete privileges over that database.
+Suggested databases are Postgres or Mysql

 ### Installing